agentos-project/agentos/README.md

-AgentOS is a python API and a command line interface for building, running, and sharing intelligent agents.
-AgentOS is written in python.
+AgentOS is a python API and a command line interface for building, running, and sharing learning agents.

-Requirements: Python >= 3.5 (because we use pathlib)
+Requirements: Python >= 3.5

 To install: